CSchoel/exercise-heap/notes/chat_gpt_prompts.md

 </example_solution>
 </exercise>

-Please answer with the same structure as above for the following type of exercise: Create a ngram class that can generate an ngram model and make predictions based on it.
+Please answer with the same structure as above for the following type of exercise: Calculate Mode: Create a function to determine the mode of a list of numbers.

+If there is a function in the Python standard library that makes this task trivial, add a hint that this function should not be used.
+Ensure that the unit tests cover edge cases and a diverse range of inputs.

 ## Variants of final Paragraph